 I identified this need quite by accident when our students were sitting and waiting for an assembly to begin and our presenters were running late.
 As the music teacher, I grabbed the microphone and we sang together to fill time.
 However, there were very few songs that everyone knew.
 After that I established a small core repertoire that all students would know.
-Patriotic songs make perfect core repertoire pieces.
+Patriotic songs and camp songs make perfect core repertoire pieces.

 Last Minute Performance Requests

 Over my career, we have had a few last-minute performance requests.
 One of these requests came with only hours’ notice.
 The most important performance was when one of our kindergarten students died.
 There was no time to prepare, but we were able to perform a song we already knew at a memorial service held at our school.

 Allow Students to Build on Previous Repertoire Year to Year

 I have a small core of Winter Holiday Songs that we would repeat from year to year while adding/deleting others.
 The fact that most of my older students already knew these core songs allowed them to learn the instrumental melodies/accompaniments quickly.